Gorialis/jishaku/README.md

 > From GitHub:
 > ```bash
-> pip install -U --no-deps --force-reinstall "jishaku @ git+https://github.com/Gorialis/jishaku@master"
+> pip install -U --force-reinstall "jishaku @ git+https://github.com/Gorialis/jishaku@master"
 > ```
 > From GitLab:
 > ```bash
-> pip install -U --no-deps --force-reinstall "jishaku @ git+https://gitlab.com/Gorialis/jishaku@master"
+> pip install -U --force-reinstall "jishaku @ git+https://gitlab.com/Gorialis/jishaku@master"
 > ```

 You **must** have installed jishaku with one of the commands above before doing this else you will probably end up with a broken installation.